junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 (first paragraph: usual appreciation for the bang and artist)

-This story is heavily inspired by and adapted from Doctor Who's S07E05 episode with the same title, many of the scenes are heavily rewritten from the show because the original storytelling is so astonishing as is.
+This story is heavily inspired by and adapted from Doctor Who's S07E05 episode with the same title; many of the scenes are heavily rewritten from the show because the original storytelling is so astonishing as it is.
 Many quotes as well.
-Anything I'm not doing right is probably my bad, and most of the brilliant settings and story ideas should credit to the original show creators and production teams.
+Anything I'm not doing right is probably my bad, and most of the brilliant settings and story ideas should be credited to the original show creators and production teams.

-The music that accompanies the creation of this story is Sting's 1987 song "English man in New York," also used in the original show.
+The music that accompanies the creation of this story is Sting's 1987 song "Englishman in New York," also used in the original show.

 ## Arts